port-labs/bitbucket-workspace-data/README.md

 - `BITBUCKET_HOST` - BitBucket server host such as `http://localhost:7990`
 - `BITBUCKET_USERNAME` - BitBucket username to use when accessing the BitBucket resources
 - `BITBUCKET_PASSWORD` - BitBucket account password
+- `BITBUCKET_PROJECTS_FILTER` - An optional comma separated list of BitBucket projects to filter.
+If not provided, all projects will be fetched.

 ## Port Webhook Configuration